How To Make More Money Driving For Uber Or Lyft

 Cargo is a service that lets a driver provide free and premium goods to rideshare passengers.
 The driver installs a container of goods above the vehicle’s center console.
 The passenger pays for the goods through the Cargo app, and the driver gets a cut of the sales.
 Cargo has become so popular that there is currently a waitlist in many markets.
 Sign up today.

 Viuer and Vugo are in vehicle advertising services.
 The driver mounts a tablet (or 2 tablets) in the back seat.
 Passengers can then play games or use the tablet, while the driver gets a share of the advertising revenue.

 The amount of money you can make from these revenue options vary, but the more you drive, the more you’re likely to make.
-If you drive full time, using Cargo and an advertising platform in your vehicle can easily add over $1,000 to your monthly revenue.
+If you drive full time, using Cargo and an advertising platform in your vehicle can add over $500 to your monthly revenue.